hatoo/cargo-snippet/README.md

 # cargo-snippet

-Snippet extractor for competitive programmers.
+A snippet extractor for competitive programmers.

 You can manage code snippet with test and bench !!